 Analysing Claude Chabrol’s sobering study of isolation, motivation and circumstance

 For the most part, life in the village seems somewhat innocuous.
 Chabrol’s brooding, borderline-malevolent lens ceaselessly stirs our suspicions, though of what we are supposed to be suspicious it is sometimes difficult to fathom.
 On the surface, Jeanne’s resentment for the affluent Lelievre family seems to derive from something as simple as class jealousy, a notion that plays right into her hands, but she is especially rancorous towards patriarch George, who seems intent on uncovering something that Jeanne has long-since buried.
 Jeanne uses her position as a postal clerk to spy on the family’s affairs, a fact that she is sure they will never be able to prove.
-In Sophie, she sees a window into their everyday lives, and the newcomer she sets out to befriend becomes the ideal pawn in her ongoing feud with a privileged family she seems so determined to disrupt.
+In Sophie, she sees a window into their everyday lives, the newcomer she sets out to befriend an the ideal pawn in her ongoing feud with a privileged family she seems so determined to disrupt.
 When together, the two women act like teenagers, committing minor acts of anarchy and gleefully isolating themselves from the community, but on some level it all seems like a test, as if Jeanne is probing to see how far Sophie will go.

-The way Jeanne reveals her past discrepancy is vague yet explicit based on the nature of the act and its victim alone, and she seems delusional to its severity, defiant about the whole ordeal as if the likes of the Lelievres are conspiring against her.
-Her meetings with Sophie aside, Jeanne is disengaged from a life that seems unfair to her, and the prosperous Lelievres become an antithetical focal point.
+The way Jeanne reveals her former discrepancy is vague yet explicit based on the nature of the act and its victim alone, and she seems delusional to its severity, defiant about the whole ordeal as if the likes of the Lelievres are conspiring against her.
+Her meetings with Sophie aside, Jeanne is disengaged from a life that seems unfair to her, the prosperous Lelievres becoming an antithetical focal point.
 Rather than their wealth and village status, it is the family’s security and contentedness that seems to rile her.
-The fact that she extends that resentment to their children is perhaps the biggest hint at her murky past, and when the opportunity for validation finally presents itself, the two are ruthless, unflinching and utterly remorseless.
+The fact that she extends that resentment to their children is perhaps the biggest hint at her murky past, and when the opportunity for validation finally presents itself, the two are ruthless, unflinching, utterly remorseless.
 It’s as if the whole grisly ordeal comes naturally to them.

-This all comes as quite the shock, but despite the movie’s low-key build and air of normalcy, there is always a sense that something ugly is simmering on the horizon: the isolated setting, the subtle deceit and quiet frustration, all of it tied to the constant shadow of misdeeds that may or not have happened, to evil that may or may not exist.
+This all comes as quite a shock, but despite the movie’s low-key build and air of normalcy, there’s always a sense that something ugly is simmering on the horizon: the isolated setting, the subtle deceit and quiet frustration, all of it tied to the constant shadow of misdeeds that may or not have happened, to evil that may or may not exist.
 Thanks to Chabrol’s masterful sense of restraint, we never find out for sure, but deeds that are yet to be committed will ultimately give us food for thought.
 You may doubt their capacity to commit such deeds, you may be unsure of the exact details of past discrepancies, but by the end credits poison clouds will have polluted your imagination and all doubt will have dissipated.